-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 One of the primary uses for this extension is identifying issues with code, specifically JavaScript implementations with menus and the user interface.

-By turning off JavaScript and CSS, it is possible to identify where these issues are occurring in the browser.
+Turning off JavaScript and CSS makes it possible to identify where these issues are occurring in the browser.

 Your auditing is not just limited to JavaScript and CSS issues.